-TH0004 Sophomore Theory 2
+TH0004 Sophomore Theory 2 3 hrs weekly/3 credits

 This course is a study of the melodic, harmonic, rhythmic, contrapuntal, and formal innovations of the 20th Century beginning with Late Romanticism and Impressionism and moving through recent developments.
 Detailed analysis of representative works will be undertaken.